New Trends in EDA & Reactive Cloud-Native Networking with RSocket

 Antun Domic, chief technology officer at Synopsys, will be talking about New Trends in EDA.
 He’ll be joined by Ben Ting, Micron Technology engineer, an Extension instructor, and chair of the VLSI certificate program; Mandar Munishwar, Google engineer and Extension instructor; and Sam Huynh, principal member of technical staff at AMD and Extension instructor who will be talking about the skills people need to succeed in today’s job market.
 We’ll discuss the practical, technical, and business applications of these technologies, industry challenges and outlook, and how UCSC Extension can qualify you to meet the high-demand careers that are out there.
 Learn about the growing number of courses Extension offers in our certificate programs and how a thoughtfully structured, deep dive into our curriculum gives you the opportunity for hands-on project experience, as well as guided, live instruction.

-The vast majority of enterprises are moving to the cloud, but few are prepared for networking implications of cloud-native architectures.
+One of new technologies presented at this event addresses the vast majority of enterprises are moving to the cloud, yet few are prepared for networking implications of cloud-native architectures.
 For developers, handling service discovery, fault tolerance, load balancing, caching and coordination over the network and across many services is the stuff of nightmares.
 For businesses, getting this wrong can be the cause of astronomical cloud costs and high-profile outages.